Txuritan/snowfall/README.md

   - Will even download and save videos and PDFs.
 - Importing and exporting of bookmark to different bookmark formats.
 - Make a bookmark public to allow people without an account to view them.
+- A comic/manga and story reader, maybe even user made extensions for it.

 Might Implement: